-Just like in any other field, the business space has its own bell curve as well.
-It doesn’t matter if you’re a plumber, a dentist, a web designer, or even how many years you’ve been in business.
+Like in any other field, the business space also has its own bell curve.
+Whether you’re a plumber, a dentist, a web designer, or even how many years you’ve been in the business doesn’t matter.

 This concept of a bell curve means 50% of all the businesses in your industry will earn less than everybody else.

 And so if your business isn’t making any money, but others in the space seem to be thriving– then it means you’re likely in that lower end of the bell curve.

 So how do we now turn things around so that you’re doing better than everyone else instead?